javierromancsa/OSS-real-time-ingestion-enrichment/azfunctions-actions-alerts-downstream.md

-# Azure Functions and KUDA
+# Azure Functions and KEDA